DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

     It also suggests using commas rather than semicolons in the case of short clauses.
 I disagree, because I love semicolons.
 It considers 'etc' to often be better substituted, but I really like using etc as a way to continue on with more items in a succinct manner.

     I fear that in some cases the book is rigid and unyielding to language's natural fluidity.
 This is evidenced in that many of the terms complained about in the book are now commonplace.
 One bit of advice I particularly disregard is not suffixing '-ise'.

+[^2]: I am very much against religion but must admit that I appreciate the sheer number of expletives Christianity in particular has provided the English language.